 The fake nails are to assist my real nails in growth.
 I have a nail-biting habit that comes and goes.

-Now that you’re familiar with my DIY beauty hacks, it’s important that you understand the value of making time for them.
+Now that you’re familiar with easy beauty tips, it’s important that you understand the value of making time for them.

 Cleaning the house helps me focus throughout the day and it means one less thing for me to do.
 The more you cross off your list, the more time you have for yourself later on.